Custom carrier

 logger.info { "Process completed SUCCESSFULLY for Delivery ${deliveryStatusEvent.id}.
 Done." }

-We need to note this host since it is important for the two remaining configuration steps at fulfillmenttools and Uber (see below).
+This host URL is required for the remaining configuration steps in fulfillmenttools and Uber.

 --header 'Content-Type: application/json' \